grmontpetit/datetime-parser/README.md

 # About
 This small project is used to parse a date that can be defined in multiple formats.

+## Requirements

+- Lex: This tool is a standard component on most UNIX operating systems.
+The GNU flex tool provides the same functionality.

+- Yacc: This tool is standard on most UNIX operating systems.
+The GNU bison tool provides the same functionality.

+- C compiler: Any standard C compiler, including Gnu CC, will be fine.

+- Make tool: This tool is required to use the sample Makefile to simplify building.

 ## Supported datetimes

 ```